zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/hybrid-remote.md

 >
 > [Coming to the office] wasn't needed.
 They weren't getting any extra information.
 They were on Slack, on Zoom, in Google Docs, in GitLab pages, in GitLab Issues, in GitLab merge requests — they didn't need to be there.
 >
 > **It's not that people like their commute; it's just that people don't want to miss out.** If you make sure that people don't miss out, you can be remote, too.
-It takes a lot of effort and focus to make sure all conversations are captured appropriately and that everything is documented. - *GitLab co-founder and CEO Sid Sijbrandij*
+It takes a lot of effort and focus to make sure all conversations are captured appropriately and that everything is documented. - *GitLab co-founder, Sid Sijbrandij*

 ## Why do employees want hybrid-remote work?